-With just 18 miles between them Freeport is a quick, 20-minute drive up Interstate-95 (I-95) from Portland, Maine.
-These two cities sit on Casco Bay and many visitors often visit both on a trip up to Maine.
+With just 18 miles between them, Freeport is a quick, 20-minute drive up Interstate-95 (I-95) from Portland, Maine.
+These two cities sit on Casco Bay and many visitors often visit both on a trip to the Pine Tree State.
 As the state capital, Portland is the larger city, but Freeport still offers activities visitors may be interested in, such as outlet shops and hiking trails.
-Accommodation-wise, Freeport tends to be more affordable than Portland and since the cities are not so far apart, it's easy to book a hotel in Freeport and travel back and forth to and from Portland.
+Accommodation-wise, Freeport tends to be more affordable than Portland and since the cities are not so far apart, it's easy to book a hotel in Freeport and travel to and from Portland.

 If you have your own car, driving is the easiest way to get between the two cities quickly and efficiently.
 It also gives you the option of taking the scenic route, which is especially nice during the fall when Maine's autumnal foliage is at its most colorful.
-If you don't have a car or you'd rather do public transportation, either the bus or train will take about 30 minutes and costs the same amount.
+If you don't have a car or you'd rather use public transportation, the bus and train each take about 30 minutes and cost the same.
 The only difference is that you're unlikely to hit traffic if you take the train.

-Overall, having a car during your trip to Maine will allow you more freedom to experience and explore state's natural beauty.
-Acadia National Park, especially, is worth a trip—but keep in mind that it's 170 miles from Portland and takes about three hours to drive to.
+Overall, having a car during your trip to Maine will allow you more freedom to experience and explore the state's natural beauty.
+Acadia National Park is especially worth a trip—but keep in mind that it's 170 miles from Portland and takes about three hours to drive to.
 For a park closer to Portland or Freeport, consider Sebago Lake or Wolfe's Neck Woods State Park.

 How to Get from Portland to Freeport

 - Bus: 30 minutes, $3